Donald Zeigler knew what he wanted to do with his life from an early age.

 Even after he was diagnosed with cancer and was advised not to travel internationally, Zeigler set a new goal of visiting every U.S. state capital.
 “There was no stopping him,” Leib said.

 Zeigler is survived by his wife of 49 years, Deborah; his brother-in-law Donald Emminger; his son, Robert (Hope) Zeigler; his daughter Megan (Jonathan) Bidanset; and grandchildren Abigail Zeigler, Lucas Zeigler, Heidi Bidanset, Alexander Bidanset, Lorelei Bidanset and Theodore Bidanset.
-A local memorial service will be scheduled at a later date.
+A memorial service will be held at 2 p.m.
+May 6 at Heritage United Methodist Church in Virginia Beach.

 He will also be remembered in November, when ODU hosts the annual meeting of the Southeast Division of the American Association of Geographers.